raunakms/GSEA-Fisher/README.md

 The output file is a tab separated table containing following columns:

 - `Category` :  Name of the Geneset
-- `pvalue` : pvalue of fisher's exact test
+- `pvalue` : P-value of fisher's exact test
-- `fdr` : false discovery rate adjusted pvalue, uses ''Benjamini Hochberg'' method for pvalue correction.
+- `fdr` : False Discovery Rate (FDR) adjusted p-value, uses ''Benjamini Hochberg'' method for p-value correction
-- `overlap.percent` : proportion of query genes that are also found in the enriched geneset (expressed in percentage).
+- `overlap.percent` : Percentage of query genes that are also found in the enriched geneset
-- `overlap.genes` : list of query genes that are also found in the enriched geneset
+- `overlap.genes` : List of query genes that are also found in the enriched geneset
-- `Description` : Description of the enriched geneset
+- `Description` : Description of the geneset
+<br/><br/>

-## get.fisher.exact.test
+## *get.fisher.exact.test*

 #### Decription:

-Performs one-tail Fisher's Exact Test
+Performs one-tail Fisher's Exact Test (Hypergeometric test)

 #### Usage